This guide shows how to schedule and customise meal and rest breaks.

 - How to customise your break settings

-- How to use break templates (US only)
+- How to use shift templates for break planning (US only)

 How to schedule breaks

-Once you have set the start and finish time of the shift, you can set the number of minutes you would like the Lunch (paid) break and Rest (unpaid) break to go for.
+2. Once you have set the start and finish time of the shift, you can set the number of minutes you would like the Meal Break (paid) and/or Break (unpaid) to go for.

-To schedule the times you would like the team member to take the break just click on Break Details.
+3. To schedule the times you would like the team member to take the break just click on Set time.

 Delete any breaks you no longer need by clicking the Trash icon.

-Don't forget to click Save before you close the modal and then publish your shift.
+5. Don't forget to click Save before you close the popup and then publish your shift.

 If you add a start/end time to your breaks, you can change your Schedule view to see how this affects your team's schedule and ensure you have sufficient coverage throughout the day.